vsnig/aws-lambda-stream-py/README.md

 `RxPY` in place of `Highland.js` as underlying reactive framework

 ## Fault handling not implemented :(
 ..because of observable contract that requires observable to stop on error.
-The trick with lifting UOW and catching error in new observer, then flat_map'ing disables batch functionality that is unacceptable.
+The trick with lifting UOW and catching error in new observable, then flat_map'ing disables batch functionality that is unacceptable.
 Suggestions are welcome.
 ## Requirements
 - Python 3.9+
 - Poetry